flomotlik/blog/_posts/2012-08-16-Startup-Pirates-Bratislava-2012.markdown

 And by the way, you have to learn it if you wanna be a successful entrepreneur.
 Because you always pitch.
 Not only in front of an investor or to your customers.
 You also pitch to your friends, parents and even to random strangers on the street.
 Use all those pitches, learn from it and try to get better.
-You definitely need the ability to pitch in order to hire great employees (you won't convience them with a bad pitch), attract new customers and get the support from partners or also from friends & family.
+You definitely need the ability to pitch in order to hire great employees (you won't convince them with a bad pitch), attract new customers and get the support from partners or also from friends & family.

 ###The presentation